Want to follow along with this writing? Sign up Today, it's free and easy

 Oh wow!
 Very powerful, very deep.
 I only wonder how she met her husband, and if she ever meets him again.

 almost 4 years ago cassidy said:

 This is incredible!
 Great job it was very powerful and you did a wonderful job.

-almost 4 years ago Gabrielle Hyde said:
+about 4 years ago Gabrielle Hyde said:

 Wow.
 I really liked this.
 Although short and simple, it made a lasting impact.
 I liked how you described the features he liked, and how you gave a summary at the end of where she is now.
 It really shaped the story.
 Great work!

-almost 4 years ago Incognito Apple said:
+about 4 years ago Incognito Apple said: